cltl/OpenDutchFrameNetLexicon/README.md

 * Pia Sommerauer (pia.sommerauer@vu.nl)

 ## References:

+When using our code and or our data please make reference to our papers:

 [1] P. Vossen, A. Fokkens, I. Maks, and C. V. Son, “Open Dutch FrameNet,” in Proceedings of the International FrameNet Workshop, Miyazaki, Japan, 2018.